2 bodies found in creeks as atmospheric river drops record-breaking rain in Pacific Northwest

 Atmospheric rivers, sometimes known as a “Pineapple Express” because the long and narrow bands of water vapor convey warm subtropical moisture across the Pacific from near Hawaii, delivered enormous amounts of rain and snow to California last winter.

-The National Weather Service had issued flood warnings in parts of western Washington.
-While river flooding was expected to linger in western Washington on Wednesday, the rivers were receding and no rivers in the region remained in major flood stage, the weather service said.
+The National Weather Service has issued flood warnings in parts of western Washington.
+While river flooding was expected to linger in western Washington on Wednesday, the rivers were receding and none in the region remained in major flood stage, the weather service said.
 Flood warnings were also issued for several rivers in Oregon with reports of minor flooding.

 Portland Fire & Rescue said a man is believed to have drowned in Johnson Creek in southeast Portland on Monday, news outlets reported.
 Officials received reports of a person who appeared to be grasping a couch cushion floating down the creek, Portland Fire & Rescue spokesperson Rick Graves said.
 Rescuers found the cushion, but not the person, he said.
 Hours later, a body was found and authorities determined it was the body of the missing man, Multnomah County Sheriff’s Deputy John Plock said.
 The Portland Police Bureau was investigating the person’s death.

-Note: This story has been corrected to show the day of the rescue was Tuesday, not Monday.
-It was also corrected to show that the Coast Guard rescued a woman from the roof of her car, not a man.